 Freenet is a peer-to-peer platform for censorship-resistant communication.
 It uses a decentralized distributed data store to keep and deliver information, and has a suite of free software for publishing and communicating on the Web without fear of censorship.
 Both Freenet and some of its associated tools were originally designed by Ian Clarke, who defined Freenet's goal as providing freedom of speech on the Internet with strong anonymity protection.

 - ZeroNet - Open, free and uncensorable websites, using Bitcoin cryptography and BitTorrent network.

 - RetroShare - Open Source cross-platform, Friend-2-Friend and secure decentralized communication platform.

 - GNUnet - GNUnet provides a strong foundation of free software for a global, distributed network that provides security and privacy.

-- IPFS - A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.
+- IPFS and IPFS Companion- A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.
 IPFS Companion is a browser extension for redirecting queries to a gateway of your choice (generally local).
 Important privacy warning